 Past research interestsFree will and divine omniscience

 Agana has spoken at Black History Month Scotland on epistemological decolonisation in the academy, 2020.
-He also shares insights from his research via the Instagram handle @Technophany, which will also be made into a podcast.
+He has given several interviews and shares insights from his research via the Instagram handle @Technophany.

 Affiliated research centres